 Embassy of Switzerland in Indonesia

-Novel Coronavirus - Information about the COVID-19 for Swiss citizens in Indonesia and Timor-Leste
+Information for Swiss travelers and residents in Indonesia and Timor-Leste